Today, 21st February 2013, is the day I’ve chosen to embark on a new direction, starting up a business again!

 Naturally, to end this farewell, which is not such, since I stay in Madrid and since it’s just a ‘see you soon’, I’d like to mention some of those great colleagues in Acens next to whom I have been able to learn a lot during these years in Madrid, in a big enterprise, especially now, with Telefónica Movistar.
 Errol Vanderhost is the friend who has taught me the most during the time we’ve shared in Acens.
 He’s an incomparable professional, North American and with a vision of business and a vision of how to work which is, without any doubt, a clear example for many people.
 I must also mention Raquel Madrigal (hammer away at Analytics), Irene García, Tivo Fernández, Manuel Gómez, Inma Castellanos, Jesús Marrone, Antonia González, Alberto Vinuesa, Koldo Esteban, and lots of more colleagues in this great period.
 Oh!, I neither forget its CEO, José Cerdán, I am sure we will often met, since I’m staying in Madrid.

-For those who know me, my mobile phone is still the same, but my Acens’ e-mail doesn’t work anymore, so you might write me to david AT carrero.es You can also follow me on Twitter, Facebook or LinkedIN.
-Don’t forget signup in Stackscale to know more about us.
+For those who know me, my mobile phone is still the same, but my Acens’ e-mail doesn’t work anymore, so you might write me to david AT carrero.es.
+You can also follow me on Twitter, Facebook or LinkedIN.

 Photo from the entrepreneur’s documentary entry in El Confidencial.
-Just adding that text’s revision has been possible thanks to my sister Dolores Carrero, who is also in charge of beginning to translate Carrero.es.
+Just adding that text’s revision has been possible thanks to my sister Lola Carrero, who is also in charge of beginning to translate Carrero.es.

 Original post in Spanish by David Carrero Fernández-Baíllo and translation by Dolores María Carrero Fernández-Baíllo.